 Barefoot & Minimalist

 Some people run on trails and cross-country barefoot or in sandals!
 But for this review, we are going to talk about shoes.
 Attempting to mimic the most natural way for humans to move over the earth on two feet while still protecting their soles with some form of covering, a whole slew of "barefoot shoes," has been invented.
 Barefoot shoes have a 0mm heel-toe drop and virtually no cushioning or protective features, other than an outsole.
 The shoes that are most often recognized by runners and which most iconically represent "barefoot shoes" are Vibram Five Fingers KSO, Merrell Trail Glove 4, and New Balance Minimus 10v1 Trail.
 While some people do choose to run in these models, none of them are covered in this review.
-Check out our Best Minimalist and Barefoot Shoe Review of 2018 if these types of shoes appeal to you.
+Check out our Barefoot Shoe Review if these types of shoes appeal to you.